Numerical implementation of the multiscale and averaging methods for quasi periodic systems: acknowledgments

 \section{acknowledgments}

-This work was partly supported by the Israel Science Foundation (ISF - 1028), by the US-Israel Binational Science Foundation (BSF -2010132), by the USA National Science Foundation (NSF DMS 1201394)and by the Shlomo Kaplansky academic chair.
-T.K thanks the MIT center for the physics of living systems institute where part of this work was done.
+This work was partly supported by the Israel Science Foundation (ISF), grant 1028/12, by the US-Israel Binational Science Foundation (BSF), grant 2010132, by the USA National Science Foundation (NSF DMS 1201394) and by the Shlomo Kaplansky academic chair.
+T.K. thanks the MIT physics of living systems institute where part of this work was done.
+Part of this work was done while T.K. and A.S. visited CCNU, China.
+T.K acknowledges the grateful support of David Cohen and the ATLAS-Technion grid project for computational resources.